GluuFederation/flex/docs/install/helm-install/local.md

 ## Installation Steps

 Before initiating the setup please obtain an [SSA](../../install/software-statements/ssa.md) to trial Flex, after which you are issued a JWT.
-You need to convert it into base64 format that you can use to install, specified by the `.global.licenseSsa` key in the `values.yaml` of Gluus Chart.
+You need to convert it into base64 format that you can use to install, specified by the `.global.licenseSsa` key in the `values.yaml` of Gluu's Chart.

-Start a fresh ubuntu `18.04` or `20.04` 4 CPU, 16 GB RAM, and 50GB SSD VM with ports `443` and `80` open.
+Start a fresh Ubuntu `18.04`/`20.04`/`22.04` 4 CPU, 16 GB RAM, and 50GB SSD VM with ports `443` and `80` open.
 Then execute the following

 ```bash
 sudo su -